Six-Gun Snow White

 Fairy tale retellings have always been part of the literary landscape, and especially so right now when you can find virtually any well-known European fairy tale set in a range of new settings from ancient China to lunar colonies of the far future.
 But what you don’t often see– or at least I haven’t seen– is one of these retellings set in America’s Old West.
 Catherynne M. Valente brilliantly fills that gap with her story, Six-Gun Snow White.

 I came across this novella quite by accident while looking for another one of her books.
-I’ve loved all the Valente’s work that I’ve read thus far, so when I spied this little book nestled between its much larger siblings on the library shelves, I couldn’t resist picking it up and I started reading soon after I got it home.
+I’ve loved all of Valente’s work that I’ve read thus far, so when I spied this little book nestled between its much larger siblings on the library shelves, I couldn’t resist picking it up and I started reading soon after I got it home.
 Some ninety minutes later I turned the last page.
 I had not intended to finish the book in one night, but I couldn’t help it, having been completely transported to a magical version of the Old West.

 When the Coen Brothers’ film True Grit premiered in 2010, one of the criticisms I heard about it was that the way the characters spoke was unrealistic– very formally, and yet riddled with words and phrases that were grammatically incorrect and, to many ears, sounded ridiculous sprinkled among the formality.
 But to me, it almost sounded like home.
 See, I grew up in small town Nebraska, in corn and cattle country.
 My mother’s family have long been farmers and ranchers, genuine cowboys and cowgirls who are as comfortable on horseback as they are in their pickup trucks.
 When I was six, my aunt taught me how to properly hold a spoon the same week that she taught me how to ride a horse, and though she’s since moved away from that old farm and I haven’t seen her for several years, I can clearly remember her voice and its peculiar mix of formality and grammatical errors spoken with a flat twang that would fit right into a country music studio in Nashville, or on the set of Western like True Grit.